 The boys realise that especially without their third teammate they are dead meat against Alan and his buddies.
 Here they contemplate their impending deaths.

-Sam has already had a visit to death in the battle — albeit slightly more controlled — in P.E.
+Sam has already had a visit to death in the big struggle — albeit slightly more controlled — in P.E.

 His visit to death comes when he’s held up by the love interest.
 He feels he can’t not talk to her now that she’s approached him.
 This scene represents Sam’s two conflicting goals right now: He wants to defeat Alan but he also wants to ask Cindy to the dance.
 The ticking clock technique is used in this sequence to up the stakes and excitement for the audience.
 Characters keep looking at their watch.